k2view-academy/K2View-Academy/articles/15_web_services/16_rest_api_additions.md

 ## URL Redirect

 Browser-submitted URLs can be manipulated and translated to deliver content to the browser.
-This process takes place entirely on the server-side, without the browser's knowledge, and the resulting content appears to be originated from the submitted URL.
+This process takes place entirely on the server-side, without the browser's knowledge whereby the resulting content appears to be originated from the submitted URL.

 For example: